Fund Rules

 Payments and Reporting

 Upon completion of the onboarding process and verification of the Statement of Milestones, approved projects will receive an initial payment covering the first milestone.
-All funded projects will be required to adhere to the Statement of Milestones set out in their proposal.
+All funded projects will be required to adhere to the Statement of Milestones (SoM) set out in their proposal.
 Before funding for the next milestone is released, projects must provide evidence that the milestone for which they have already been paid has been achieved.
 This is known as Proof of Achievement (PoA).
 It is the responsibility of the lead Project Participant and funded-proposer’s team to submit Proof of Achievement to the community and the Catalyst team for verification and approval before funding for the next milestone is provided.

 Each project will be required to submit a relevant report which documents that progress is being made on the project.
 The Catalyst team must be notified immediately if there are reasons why the project has paused or will not deliver what was voted for and approved by the community.